yashmanne/Benning_Simple/README.md

 ```
 Make sure to not leave a space on either end of the `=` sign.

-Likewise, rename the `lineName` variable with the same name as the folder (basically the sample name) you named above.
+Likewise, rename the `lineName` variable with the same name as suppressor line.

 Once the script is edited, run it in the terminal: